hemareso/Duel-of-Sages/README.md

 # Duel-of-Sages

 A typing racer game.
-The objective is to test of the faster sage (typer) between the dueller.
+The game's objective is to test of the fastest sage(typer) between the duellers.

+Using phaser for UI and webrtc for P2P communication.

+Pet project for contact with p2p world.

+Still in development.